Home » Geography » Wave Energy

 India’s Potential for Wave Energy

-The 7517-kilometre coastline of India is dotted with estuaries and gulfs, giving it the perfect location for the growth of marine energy projects.
-The potential for wave energy in India is thought to be between 40 and 60 GW.
-In contrast to other renewable energy sources, ocean energy technologies like wave and tidal are still in the early stages of development in India.
-IIT Madras and Credit Rating Information Services of India Ltd. (CRISIL) conducted a study that found the western coast had a higher potential for wind than the eastern coast.
+India’s 7517 kilometer coastline, with its estuaries and gulfs is ideal for marine energy projects.
+Wave energy potential in India is between 40 and 60 GW.
+Ocean energy technologies like wave and tidal are still developing in India.
+A study by IIT Madras and CRISIL found the western coast has more wind potential than the eastern coast.

 Read about: Minerals